-- Pasture fed beef, sometimes lauded as a more ethical and environmentally friendly meat option appears likely to be no better (or even worse than factory farmed meat).
-The key factors are the slower animal growth rates when grown on pasture, higher methane production and even more related habitat destruction.
+- Pasture fed beef, sometimes lauded as a more ethical and environmentally friendly meat option appears likely to be no better (or even worse) than factory farmed meat.
+The key factors are that animals fed on pasture have slower animal growth rates , produce more methane and result in more related habitat destruction.
 Read more about pasture fed versus grain fed debate here.

 - Many believe that beef cattle can be grown on arid land that is not useful for other purposes.
-While this superficially true, analysis shows this is not a practical solution.
+While this superficially correct, deeper analysis shows this is not a practical solution.
 To read more on this topic click here

 Links & Resources